synapse-wireless/snap-to-cloud-examples/README.md

 Portal can be found at [forums.synapse-wireless.com](https://forums.synapse-wireless.com).

 ### Setup the SN171s
-Copy the contents of the `snappyImages` directory to your `Portal/snappyImages` directory.
+Copy the contents of this project's `snappyImages` directory to your `Portal/snappyImages` directory.
 Apply power to the SN171s.

 Now you can connect Portal to the SN132 as a bridge node and upload the `demo_sn171.py` script into the SN171s.

 Please make a note of the SNAP Addresses of the two SN171 nodes - you will need this information later

+## Install Python 2.7.9
+The E20 runs Ubuntu 14.04, which comes with Python 2.7.6 by default.
+Python 2.7.9 or later is required for interacting with AWS IoT and Exosite, so we need to build it for the E20.
+If you do not already have Python 2.7.9 installed, clone this project onto the E20 and run ```sudo ./install-python2.7.9.sh``` to build and install it.

 ## AWS IoT Example
-### Installing Python 2.7.9
-Python 2.7.9 or later is required for interacting with AWS IoT.
-Ubuntu 14.04 does not have a version in the apt repository, so we need to build it for the E20.
-If you do not already have Python 2.7.9 installed, you can install it using ```sudo ./install-python2.7.9.sh```

 ### Python Package Requirements
 Note: You must be using python 2.7.9+ in order to use this example.